Dr Elisa Liberati

 Elisa is a qualitative researcher with specific expertise in ethnography.
 Her research examines the human, social and organisational components of quality improvement in healthcare.
 She is particularly interested in understanding the mechanisms (e.g. inter-professional boundaries, social norms, values, and beliefs) that enable some quality improvement interventions to work better than others, and how to effectively scale successful interventions.

-Elisa’s work currently focuses on maternity safety.
-She is project manager and analyst for the Health Foundation-funded SCALING study of maternity care, which seeks to identify the features of safe maternity units across the UK and to incorporate these features into a scalable training programme.
+Elisa’s work currently focuses on improvement capabilities in mental health organisations.
+Between 2016 and 2019, Elisa led on the Health Foundation-funded SCALING study of maternity care, which sought to identify the features of safe maternity units across the UK.